pixop/video-compare/README.md

 * 3: Toggle hide/show HUD
 * 0: Toggle video/subtraction mode

 Move the mouse horizontally to adjust the movable slider position.
+Click the mouse to perform a time seek based on the width of the window and the horizontal position of the slider.

 Requirements
 ------------